 They wanted to create a rabbit with a pitch-black coat and long white guard hairs, resembling the popular Alaskan Fox believing they would have a good market for their rabbit pelts.

 Unfortunately, the genetics rarely go according to plan, so instead of getting a black coat with the long silver hairs, they got an intensely black coat with shiny black guard hairs.

 In 1907, the first Alaskan rabbits were exhibited at a rabbit show in Europe and the breed quickly gained recognition.

-Years later, Gotha took the Alaska rabbit to Canada and eventually into the United States, where they became recognised as a breed during the mid-1970's.
+Years later, Gotha took the Alaska rabbit to Canada and eventually into the United States, where they became recognized as a breed during the mid-1970s.
 Alaskan rabbits were extinct in Britain and were reintroduced in 1972.

-Their recognition in the US was sadly short-lived, as the even more popular Havana rabbit came along in the 80s and the Alaska was dropped from the ARBA registry.
+Their recognition in the US was short-lived, and they were dropped from the ARBA registry in favor of the Havana rabbit. in the 1980s.
 The breed has yet to make a comeback in the United States.

 There’s only one variety of Alaska – the black one!